 Submit Your Solution

-Once you’ve prepared and double-checked all your materials, have your team leader log onto the challenge website here.
-You must upload all materials and submit them before January 11, 2019 at 5 pm PT.
+Once you’ve prepared and double-checked all your materials, have your team leader log onto the Challenge website here.
+You must upload all materials and submit them before January 17, 2020 at 5pm PT.
 Remember, you must click submit before the deadline in order for your entry to be considered.

-Judges evaluate submissions and are looking for ideas that are especially innovative and which clearly articulate their use of technology, feasibility and scale of impact.
+Judges evaluate submissions and are looking for ideas that are especially innovative and clearly articulate the use of technology, feasibility, and scale of impact.

-On February 25, 2019, semi-finalists will be invited via email to submit a more detailed proposal.
+On March 11, 2020, Semi-Finalists will be invited via email to submit a more detailed proposal.

 In addition to the information provided in round one, the online questionnaire for semi-finalists will include the following sections:

 - Problem and solution summary explanation (up to 250 words, will be posted for public voting if chosen as finalist)